Skin Looks Worse After Chemical Peel (What Happened?)

 Not everyone will experience a purge, but it’s common.

-We talked a lot about what’s normal to experience after a chemical peel.
+We discussed extensively what’s normal to experience after a chemical peel.

 But what are the red flags you should be looking out for that can signify that you’re having a serious complication?